BastienDubuisson/BastienDubuisson/README.md

 After graduating in History (2018), I began my computer science adventure with a one year [advanced MSc in Digital Humanities](https://set.kuleuven.be/onderwijs/mdh) at KU Leuven.
 I learned many new skills from programming languages (Python, R, JS, HTML, CSS, SQL) to IT management and UX Design (among many others).
 I have been able to apply aspects of my training to my research in medieval history.
 Using computational linguistics methods, I conduct [stylometric analyses (authorship verification) on a corpus of Latin texts from the late Middle Ages](https://doi.org/10.4000/cem.19285).

-## Hiring a programming historian?
+## The role of programming historians in companies

 Wondering why you should hire a programmer with a background in history and what impact it could have on your company?